snsinahub/calver-release/README.md

       repo: ''

       # Token to access to the repository
-      # GITHUB_TOKEN for same repository
+      # GITHUB_TOKEN can be used to access to the same repository
       # If you'd like to access to another repository you can use either PAT(Personal Access Token) Or use a service account
       # Using Service Account with least permissions is recommended
       # default: ${{ github.token }}